Find a courseExpand

-Other Languages) course is a specialised pathway of our MA Education.
+(Teaching English to Speakers of Other Languages) course is a specialised pathway of our MA Education.
 The course is for early career teachers seeking a grounding in the core disciplines of TESOL.
 And those with considerable experience hoping to consolidate or progress into specialist areas of expertise.

 You can tailor the course content to your professional context.
 The course incorporates practical and academic tasks and assignments.
 And discussion with fellow TESOL practitioners worldwide on cutting edge practice and research.

 You have the option to specialise in the following areas:

 - the multilingual learner

 - English for specific purposes.

 Fees quoted are for the first year only.
 If you are studying a course that lasts longer than one year your fees will increase each year.

 Please be aware that some courses will involve some additional costs that are not covered by your fees.
 Specific additional costs for this course, if any, are detailed below.

 Learning and assessment